-Researchers at Bond University (Australia) questioned the link between microplastics and bladder cancer after finding numerous particles in the urinary tract of several patients.
-Their study, published this summer in the Journal of Exposure Science and Environmental Epidemiology.
+Researchers at Bond University (Australia) investigated the link between microplastics and bladder cancer after finding numerous particles in the urinary tracts of several patients.
+Their study was published this summer in the Journal of Exposure Science and Environmental Epidemiology.

-Analyzing six previous studies, they found microplastics in 54% of urine samples, 70% of kidney samples and 68% of bladder cancer cases.
-However, the cause and effect link remained to be proven.
+By analyzing six previous studies, they discovered microplastics in 54% of urine samples, 70% of kidney samples, and 68% of bladder cancer cases.
+However, a causal link remained to be proven.

-The researchers then reviewed a dozen studies on the effects of plastic particles on the urinary tract, demonstrating their toxicity, ability to cause inflammation and reduce cell lifespan.
-Other disturbances were also observed.
+The researchers then examined a dozen studies on the effects of plastic particles on the urinary tract, demonstrating their toxicity, their ability to cause inflammation, and their capacity to reduce cell lifespan.
+Other disruptions were also observed.

-Australian researchers are therefore warning of the potential role of microplastics in cancers and calling for limiting this pollution which also affects the brain, the placenta and testicular tissues.
-They believe their study contradicts the World Health Organization (WHO), which in 2019 said there was no data to suggest health problems linked to exposure to microplastics through drinking water.
+The Australian researchers are therefore raising awareness of the potential role of microplastics in cancer and calling for a reduction in this pollution, which also affects the brain, placenta, and testicular tissues.
+They believe their study contradicts the World Health Organization (WHO), which in 2019 stated that no data suggested health problems linked to exposure to microplastics through drinking water.

 Sophie de Duiéry